WHAT: Short “Ted Talks” featuring our unique stories and diverse backgrounds, highlighting our personal and/or professional journeys

 As UCLA Staff, you also have access to the entire content library of Linkedin Learning.

-• Links to specific Linkedin Learning modules coming soon!
+- Links to specific Linkedin Learning modules coming soon!

-Is there a staff member on campus that inspires you and you’d like to nominate them for us to approach to tell their story?
-Reach out to Alina & Kelsey at ace@college.ucla.edu.
+- Is there a staff member on campus that inspires you and that you’d like to nominate to tell their story?

 We’d love to hear from you!

-PREVIOUS ACE TALKS
+ACE TALKS COLLECTION

 Without Fear There is No Courage: My Journey to Academic Counseling